 Transfer toasted seeds to a baking sheet or large plate and cool completely.

-Add 3 tablespoons of the oil then process for 2 to 3 minutes more, stopping to scrape the bottom and sides of the food processor a couple times.
+Add 3 tablespoons of the oil then process for 2 to 3 minutes more, stopping to scrape the bottom and sides of the food processor a couple of times.
 Check the tahini’s consistency.
-It should be smooth, not gritty and should be pourable.
+It should be smooth, not gritty, and should be pourable.
 You may need to process for another minute or add the additional tablespoon of oil.

 Taste the tahini for seasoning then add salt to taste.
 Process 5 to 10 seconds to mix it in.